Dropped kerbs (footway crossings)

 After a successful application

-If your application is successful you will need to pay the full fee.
+If your application is successful you must pay the full fee before your dropped kerb installation can start.

 Pay by phone